lencap/sms/README.md

 Send SMS text message from the command line using __macos__ Messages.

 ## Install
-Install the latest release via Homebrew:
+Install the latest release via Homebrew or with make:

 `$ brew install lencap/tools/sms`

+`$ make install`

 ## Configure
 Make sure you are already able to send text messages via Messages application.